 Norton Children’s Difference

-More than 60% of babies in the neonatal intensive care unit (NICU) at Norton Children’s Hospital arrive via the transport team.
-More premature babies are surviving at smaller birth weights, and other hospitals in the region may not be as equipped to care for the special needs of these tiny babies.
-Many older children rely on the transport team to bring them to Norton Children’s Hospital for care from pediatric intensivists, surgeons, hospitalists and subspecialists.
+More than 50% of babies in the neonatal intensive care unit (NICU) at Norton Children’s Hospital arrive via the “Just for Kids” Transport Team.
+More premature babies are surviving at smaller birth weights, and other hospitals in the region may choose the care of Norton Children’s neonatal specialists.
+Many older children also rely on the transport team to bring them to Norton Children’s Hospital for care from pediatric intensivists, surgeons, hospitalists and subspecialists.

 Norton Children’s Hospital is a 300-bed freestanding pediatric hospital.
 The facility is the primary pediatric teaching site of the University of Louisville School of Medicine.
 Children transported to Norton Children’s Hospital benefit from highly specialized services, including:

 - Louisville’s only Level I Pediatric Trauma Center

 - One of the largest Level IV neonatal intensive care units in the county

 - The Louisville area’s first heart center serving children and adults with congenital heart conditions

 - Epilepsy center certified by the National Association of Epilepsy Centers

 - The Louisville area’s first pediatric stroke readiness team